riscv-admin/composable-custom-extensions/wbs.md

   Add support for managing the specified ABI variants to RISC-V ELF files, including support in ld, readelf, and objdump.

+  Add support to assembler and disassembler for new opcodes, as needed.

 sw-abi-gcc gcc support dep=spec-abi-cx,spec-abi-legacy [2w, 3w, 5w]

   Add support for saving and restoring composable custom extension framework state.
 Add support for managing the appropriate ABI variants in RISC-V ELF files.

+  Add instrinsics for new opcodes, as needed.

 sw-abi-glibc glibc support dep=spec-abi [1w, 2w, 4w]